T

 viewpoint

-Ascend Sulphur Mountain for breathtaking panoramic views of six mountain ranges, the Bow Valley, and Banff townsite.
-At the summit, explore the boardwalk to Sanson's Peak and learn about the area's natural history.
+Ride to the summit of Sulphur Mountain for breathtaking panoramic views of six mountain ranges, the Bow Valley, and the town of Banff.
+Interactive exhibits at the top offer insights into the area's natural and human history.

 3. Afternoon